fullstack-development/web3-roadmap/blockchain/bitcoin.md

 * What is blockchain?
 What problem does it solve?
 * What task needs to be solved to add new block to the blockchain?
 What is nonce?
 What is Mining Difficulty?
 * What is a hash function and what are 5 rules with it?
 * What types of keys are there?
 What are they needed for?
+How keys work together?
 * What is a node in blockchain?
 What types of nodes do you know?
 * What is the problem of double spending?
 How is it solved in bitcoin?
 * Who are miners and what are mining pools?
 What is Asics?
 * What is a hash rate?
 * What is the current reward for mining a block?
+* How many bitcoins are there in total?
 * What is halving?
-* How many bitcoins are there in total?
+When was the last halving?
 * How will the Bitcoin blockchain work when all the Bitcoins are mined?
 * What is the current commission for transferring bitcoins?
 * What is the size of Bitcoin blockchain node right now?